Mohamedb12/Numerical-Analysis-Library/README.md

 ---

 ## 👨‍💻 About the Author
-Developed by **Mohammed**, a Computer Science student at the Faculty of Science, Assiut University (Department of Mathematics).
+Developed by **Mohammed Attia**, a Computer Science student at the Faculty of Science, Assiut University (Department of Mathematics).